clickstorm/cs_seo/Documentation/User/Index.rst

    Description
         If checked, this page will not be visible in search engines.
 The page will also be excluded from the sitemap.xml.

+.. _tx_csseo_no_follow:

+No Follow
+"""""""""

+.. container:: table-row

+   Property
+         tx_csseo_no_follow
+   Data type
+         boolean
+   Description
+        If checked, all links on the web page will not be checked from search engines.
+Thus the links have no influence on a page rank.

 .. _tx_csseo_og_title: